syronz/limberr/README.md

 By combining this package with dict and create a manual function as translator you can have multi language error generator [github.com/syronz/dict](https://github.com/syronz/dict)

+## Example in project
+You can find complete solution with dactionary implementation in [omono](https://github.com/syronz/omono) project